 How do we make quality education the nation’s top priority?
 There’s no question that educational leadership plays a central role, and there’s no question that Ball State’s history, its alumni network, and its national recognition are ideal for preparing educators like you for the task of school leadership.

 This graduate program is designed to help you succeed in educational leadership roles in both school and community settings.
 The programs are based on high standards of excellence, innovation, applied research, and service and lay the groundwork for careers as school principals, administrators, and superintendents.
+We continuously evaluate industry trends and revise the curriculum to meet market demands.

 - Ball State is consistently highly ranked by U.S. News & World Report in best online graduate education programs.